3 – The Vegan Jerky Debacle

 Credits, contact, and more info

-This comedy audio drama / audio fiction series was created, written, directed, edited, and produced by Jen deHaan.
-It is partially improvised!
+This comedy audio drama / audio fiction series was created, written, improvised, edited, and produced by Jen deHaan.
+All dialog in the episodes is fully improvised.

 Voices: Jen deHaan (any voices by guests are noted above)